How to Get Noticed by a Record Label: 15 Tips to Maximise Attention

 #2 Perform as much as you can

-If you want to get noticed, perform regularly.
+If you want to get noticed by record labels, perform regularly.
 It will help you improve your musicianship, establish your brand, better your social skills, and meet music professionals.

 Most record labels send their talent scouts and A&Rs to popular venues, singing contests and local music festivals to hunt for new talent.
 The more you perform, the less likely you are to miss out on those opportunities.